 5. fix accountability at the locus of control for reporting and measurement.

-This website, a listserv, our publications, speeches, available presentations and consulting are intended to move our theory and the five principles to application (a “Unified Field Theory –Applied”) UFT-A. We encourage you to explore our website and consider how we can improve health care through this work.
+Physician engagement around quality is still a critical challenge.
+The challenges of broader, improved clinical collaboration to produce better quality, more efficiently, can be met.
+This website, a listserv, our publications, speeches, available presentations and consulting are intended to facilitate applying our theory and the five principles (a “Unified Field Theory –Applied”) UFT-A toward that end.
+We encourage you to explore our website and consider how we can improve health care through this work.
 We welcome your participation in this dialogue.

 About | Latest Issues | Upcoming Presentations | Available Speeches | Publications